isPique/Instaloader-Scripts/README.md

 #

+> [!TIP]
-* If you're using the firefox browser, you can use the code below to get the `cookies.txt` file.
+> If you're using the firefox browser, you can use the code below to get the `cookies.txt` file.

 ```py
 from argparse import ArgumentParser